Wbarrett1013/Group-5-Project-1/README.md

 Query 2 allows managers to see whether there is a trend between what floor a guest stays on and how much they reserve tabes at the resort's dining establishments.
 If managers were to find that dining reservations decreased as the floor number increased, it would have possibly indicated that guests were not dining at dining establishments because they felt the distance of the dining establishment from their room was too far and inconvenient.

 3. Query 3 List the number of tickets sold for each event and the total revenue for that sport.
 We then list the total revenue in desc order.
-This allows us to see how profitable each sport is as well as how popular the sport is.

 ![Screen Shot 2023-03-31 at 5 52 01 PM](https://user-images.githubusercontent.com/128402101/229239403-19acc956-7345-406e-b7ba-a6eaf1c8db88.png)

-Query 3 allows the resort to market toward specific customers and contact them (e.g. promotional emails/coupons) about must-try activities.
-This helps to maximize revenue and increase efficiency by specifically targeting those who are not engaging in activities, rather than wasting time and resources to advertise to those who are already aware of and partaking in these activities.
+Query 3 This allows us to see how profitable each sport is as well as how popular the sport is based on ticket sales.
+Listing the results in desc order allows us to more efficiently examine the data.

 4. Query 4 List out the names of teams and the number of players per team.
 Order by team names alphabetically

 ![Screen Shot 2023-03-31 at 5 53 30 PM](https://user-images.githubusercontent.com/128402101/229239730-7f5416bd-0aff-4c4a-b64d-7f365f246a36.png)

-A restaurant with a high star rating is a large source of revenue for the resort and management may want to know the names of the employees who work there and how to contact them to reward them for maintaining such a high achieving restaurant (e.g. via a bonus, raise, awards, recognition) or to know which employees to target for continuous training and supervision in order to keep service within the establishment in top shape.
+Query 4 allows us to see how many players are on each team by the actual team name.
+We order the team names alphabetically to make the results more readable.

 5. Query 5 lists the guests’ names and the hotel they are checking into if their reservation is during the PM, their room is a single or suite, their check in dates are between 2023-04-01 and 2023-04-10, and their hotel rating is above a 4.